Vancouver Island, A World of Forgotten History

 Further north, Ripple Rock was an underwater mountain in an area with strong tidal currents.
 Being only 2.7 metres below the water at low tide, the rock claimed many lives and boats until it was decided it would be better to blow it up.

 The explosion was the biggest non-nuclear explosion ever made.
-And all that from a place I thought had little history!
+And all that from a place I thought had little recent history!

 Adventure in your inbox

-Subscribe to our monthly email newsletter and receive a round-up of our latest outdoor adventures plus other exciting beyond the beaten path destinations
+Subscribe to our monthly email newsletter and receive a round-up of our latest outdoor adventures plus travel tips and recommendations

 Check out these other posts featuring Vancouver Island next

-Hi Rob
+• Hi Rob

 I’m producing a television series on the history of BC and we’re looking to speak with anyone who remembers watching the Ripple Rock Explosion.
 I’ve been reaching out to people online for interviews and just information in general.
 I would love to hear back from you.
 We could set up a quick chat over the phone if possible.